Get Help Today(877) 648-4288

 In 2013, Barbiturates were involved in 396 deaths.

 10% of all people who overdose on Barbiturates die, usually from heart and lung problems.

 Less addictive, less harmful Benzodiazepines have mostly replaced the use of Barbiturates.
 However, hospitals still use Amytal Sodium.
 Even when a doctor is overseeing its use in the short term, someone can become addicted.
 Sadly, addiction carries a stigma that makes it hard for those suffering to come forward.
 However, addiction is a biological reaction to the human body trying to adapt, not a sign of weakness.

-If you, or someone you know, suffer from addiction to Amytal, don’t shy away from the light.
+If you, or someone you know, suffer from addiction to Amytal, don’t shy away from asking for help.
 For many, coming to terms with addiction is the hardest step towards sobriety.
-If you don’t know how to talk about addiction, reach out to a dedicated treatment specialist.
+If you don’t know how to talk about addiction, reach out to a dedicated treatment provider.
 They’re standing by around the clock.